 Cathedral Cove beach was really beautiful, because of our early start we seemed to get there at the perfect time of day when it was almost deserted.
 Waking up for sunrise really has its perks!
 It was a really warm, sunny day so we attempted a little swimming, although the world was warm, the water was a little on the chilly side.
 Fingers crossed for warmer waters in Australia!

 Onwards to Rotorua and first up was the long awaited trip to Hobbiton!
 A day in the life of a hobbit, to say we were excited was an understatement!
 The whole tour and experience was pretty awesome.
-We wandered around Bagend, deciding on which Hobbit-hole real-estate we’d like to purchase; drank cider at the Green Dragon whilst admiring the views over The Shire; we had an awesome time learning some trade secrets and a few behind the scenes tricks from the films… The only downside to the tour was the sheer number of people!
+We wandered around Bagend, deciding on which Hobbit-hole real-estate we’d purchase; drank cider at the Green Dragon whilst admiring the views over The Shire; we had an awesome time learning some trade secrets and a few behind the scenes tricks from the films… The only downside to the tour was the sheer number of people!
 But who can blame them, this is HOBBITON after all!!

 We’ve been working our way through the films again, its super cool to recognise parts of the set and know which Hobbit children are in fact Peter Jackson’s kids!
 Having done the tour really puts a lot of the films into context and you really feel such a sense of appreciation in Peter Jackson’s directing capability.